isabdch/random-color-palette-generator/README.md

 ## Inspiration

 Besides programming, I really enjoy drawing on digital.
 So it's very common for me to go searching for inspiration.
-I frequently go to [Coolors.co](https://coolors.co/) to get color palettes inspiration and this project idea popped into my head.
+I frequently go to [Coolors.co](https://coolors.co/) to get color palettes inspiration and eventually this project idea popped into my head.
 At the moment I'm studying JavaScript, so with all of this I could combine business with pleasure.
 I could practice my skills and also enjoy the project because it's related to something I like.